Export To PDF in MAUI DataGrid (SfDataGrid)

 Change PDF page orientation

-You have the option to change the page orientation of a PDF document during the export process.
+You can change the page orientation of a PDF document during the export process.
 The default page orientation is portrait.

-To modify the page orientation, you can export the PDF grid value using the ExportToPdfGrid method.
-Afterwards, you can draw the PDF grid into a PDF document by adjusting the PageSettings.Orientation property of the PDF document.
+To modify the page orientation, export the data grid using the ExportToPdfGrid method.
+Then, draw the PDF grid into a PDF document by setting the PageSettings.Orientation property of the PDF document:

 var pdfDoc = new PdfDocument();